benelan/calcite-samples/ssr-frameworks/next/README.md

 # Calcite Components in Next

-**This is experimental and a lot of stuff is not working.
+**This is experimental.
 Use at your own risk!**

-Next has pre-rendering options, which is set up in `server.js`.
-As of now, assets aren't showing up while pre-rendering.
-Everything works when running `npm run dev`.
-However, it forces everything to render on the client, which defeats the purpose of using Next.
+Stencil/Next pre-rendering is set up in `server.js`.

 ---